This post was originally published in October 2016 and updated in August 2018.

 #1: Walk along the waterfront in downtown Halifax

 The best way to start a trip to Halifax is by strolling along the four-kilometre Harbourwalk, which winds along the colourful waterfront.
 Start off at the Historic Properties, where three blocks-worth of warehouses and Victorian-era buildings dating back to the 1700s have been beautifully restored.
 Not only do the facades make a nice backdrop, but they also house some of the city’s most popular dining spots including Lower Deck, Salty’s, Gahan House and COWS Creamery.

 Continuing along the wharf, visitors pass an information centre, the harbour where boat tours and whale-watching excursion depart from, and the Maritime Museum of the Atlantic which has a collection of artifacts from the Titanic.
 Halifax was the closest major port to where the storied ship sank, which is why all of the recovered bodies and wreckage eventually ended up in the city.

 The boardwalk ends at the Farmers’ Market and the Canadian Museum of Immigration at Pier 21, meaning you can see most of the top Halifax attractions without ever straying too far away from the water.

 #2: Book an Alexander Keith’s brewery tour

 Who likes a little history with their beer?
-Apparently a lot of people, which is why a tour of the Alexander Keith’s brewery is one of the most popular things to do in all of Halifax.
+Apparently a lot of people, which is why a tour of the Alexander Keith’s brewery is one of the most fun things to do in Halifax.